Is Comptia Network+ Vs Ccna Worth It? Our 2026 Verdict

 Importance and Relevance

 These certs open doors.
 CompTIA says Network+ holders snag junior admin roles fast.
-Average salary? $60K-$75K entry-level.[7]
+Average entry-level salary? $60K–$75K in the US — more in high cost-of-living cities like San Francisco or New York.

-In 2026, networking certifications roadmap starts here.
-Network+ leads to Security+, then cloud.
-CCNA to CCNP.[12][10]
+In 2026, the networking certifications roadmap starts here.
+Network+ leads to Security+, then cloud certs.
+CCNA leads to CCNP and eventually CCIE — one of the most prestigious technical certifications in the entire industry.

 Think AWS vs Azure certifications compared.
-Same idea—pick your path early.[1]
+Same idea — pick your path early.
+The wrong cert for the wrong environment is wasted prep time.

 Practical Applications

 You fix home Wi-Fi issues daily?
-Network+ turns that into paid work.
+Network+ turns that into paid work — legitimately, with a cert employers recognize.

-Like a scrum master certification review—practical for teams.
+Like a scrum master certification review — practical for teams.
 These certs are hands-on for networks.
+Earning them signals to a hiring manager that you’ve put real hours in, not just watched YouTube.

-One-sentence para: Employers love both, but CCNA edges in Cisco-heavy spots.
+Employers love both, but CCNA edges ahead in Cisco-heavy environments and enterprise hiring.

 Cost Breakdown